 Accounts Payable (AP) is the amount the company owes to its suppliers, banks, its employees, etcetera.
 The total of all the accounts payable is the company’s current liability.
 Accounts Receivable (AR) is the amount the company has to get from its customers or retailers.
-The company may also receive income from other sources like sale of land, rents, etcetera.
+The company may also receive income from other sources like the sale of land, rents, etcetera.
 The total of all the accounts receivable is the company’s current assets.
 An accountant always ensures that Assets Receivable are greater than Assets Payable.
 This comparison between Assets Receivable and Assets Payable is called Liquidity Ratio.
 This comparison is most commonly made with the current ratio, the quick ratio may also be used.
 The details of AP and AR are given in the company’s Balance Sheets, which must be produced when preparing the company’s quarterly and annual reports.

 - Pricing Administration

 Almost all the organizations in the world either sell a product or service or both.
 The Price Administration specialist in an organization estimates and fixes the price for various products or services the company offers.
-The price fixing is done based on the cost of raw materials, supplier selling cost, competitor pricing etcetera and supply and demand gap in the market.
+The price-fixing is done based on the cost of raw materials, supplier selling cost, competitor pricing etcetera, and supply and demand gap in the market.
 The price of a product or service should be competitive.
 If it’s too high, then people might not buy it.
 If it’s too low, then the organization might not profit much from selling it.
 It has to be at the optimal level.

 - Record to Report

-A Bookkeeper records day to day financial transactions of a company and stores it in the correct daybook like petty cash book, suppliers ledger, customer ledger, general ledger, etcetera.
-There are also many methods to bookkeeping like single entry bookkeeping, double entry bookkeeping, etcetera.
+A Bookkeeper records day-to-day financial transactions of a company and stores it in the correct daybook like petty cash book, suppliers ledger, customer ledger, general ledger, etcetera.
+There are also many methods to bookkeeping like single-entry bookkeeping, double-entry bookkeeping, etcetera.
 A bookkeeper is responsible for producing the company’s Cash Flow Statements every quarter and annum.

 - Supply Chain Accounting

-The costs incurred by an organization at every stage of the supply chain must be accounted for and analysed.
+The costs incurred by an organization at every stage of the supply chain must be accounted for and analyzed.
 The business processes should be streamlined in such a way that supply chain costs are minimized.

 - Payroll Processing

 As stated earlier, if employees’ wages are not paid on time, the organization could get into serious legal trouble.
-Therefore, every aspect of an employee like his or her login timings, overtime worked, bonuses, incentives and other wages to be received must be calculated precisely and given on time.
+Therefore, every aspect of an employee like his or her login timings, overtime worked, bonuses, incentives, and other wages to be received must be calculated precisely and given on time.
 It is perhaps the most important accounting job of all.

 - Joint Venture Accounting